Updated July 2023

 Yes, you can transit from one airport in India to another.

-Moreover, international passengers are permitted to transit at Indira Gandhi International Airport, India.
+Moreover, international passengers can transit at Indira Gandhi International Airport, India.
 Passengers may remain in direct transit at the terminal or proceed directly to the departure area, depending upon onward flight timings and the specific airport procedure.
 Passengers in transit are not allowed to proceed or pass through immigration or customs unless they can fulfil other requisite criteria.

 India transit requirements

-Travellers transiting through all other countries into any of the Indian airports, or transiting through any of the Indian airports, will have to go through the following requirements for international arrivals, as mandated by India’s Ministry of Health and Family Welfare (MoHFW):
+Travellers transiting through any of the Indian airports will have to go through the following requirements for international arrivals, as mandated by India’s Ministry of Health and Family Welfare (MoHFW):

 - De-boarding should be done, ensuring physical distancing.

-- Thermal screening should be done in respect of all the passengers by the health officials present at the point of entry.
+- Thermal screening should be done for all the passengers by the health officials present at the point of entry.

-- The passengers found to be symptomatic during screening shall be immediately isolated and taken to a designated medical facility as per health protocol, as mentioned above.
+- As mentioned above, the passengers found to be symptomatic during screening shall be immediately isolated and taken to a designated medical facility as per health protocol.